Gifford Lab

-The vast global ocean is teaming with microbial life.
-Each liter of seawater contains over 1 billion bacterial cells, such that even given their small size (less than 1 µm long, or a millionth of a meter), bacteria are the biochemical engines of the ocean, controlling the fate of energy and essential elements such as oxygen, carbon, nitrogen, and phosphorus as they are transported into the ocean, around the globe, and eventually back into the atmosphere or buried deep in the seafloor.
+From our local lakes and streams to the vast global ocean, aquatic ecosystems are teaming with microbial life.
+Each liter of water contains over 1 billion bacterial cells, such that even given their small size (less than 1 µm long, or a millionth of a meter), bacteria are the biochemical engines of aquatic ecosystems, controlling the fate of energy and essential elements such as oxygen, carbon, nitrogen, and phosphorus as they are transported around the earth, and eventually back into the atmosphere or buried deep in the seafloor.

-In recent years, the genomic revolution has revealed that not only are marine bacteria incredibly abundant, but that they are also incredibly diverse.
-Within that liter of seawater are thousands of different types of bacteria that contain millions of genes.
+In recent years, the genomic revolution has revealed that not only are aquatic bacteria incredibly abundant, but that they are also incredibly diverse.
+Within that liter of water are thousands of different types of bacteria that contain millions of genes.
 What are all these cells doing?
-How do they function in the ocean environment?
-How do the genes they contain, and the resulting processes they ultimately encode, influence the ecology and biogeochemistry of the ocean?
+How do they function in the environment?
+How do the genes they contain, and the resulting processes they ultimately encode, influence the ecology and biogeochemistry of these ecosystems?

-Our group examines the molecular biodiversity found in microbial communities and the role bacteria play in shaping ocean chemistry and ecology.
-We use genomics, expression analysis, and rate measurements both in the field and the laboratory to investigate fundamental questions about how the ocean’s smallest inhabitants drive some of its most important processes.
+Our group examines the molecular biodiversity found in microbial communities and the role bacteria play in shaping aquatic chemistry and ecology.
+We use genomics, expression analysis, and rate measurements both in the field and the laboratory to investigate fundamental questions about how lakes and the ocean’s smallest inhabitants drive some of their most important processes.

 For an overview of our current projects see the RESEARCH page and NEWS (coming soon) for the latest lab activities.
 You can also find PUBLICATIONS from past work and a list of our current lab members (PEOPLE.
 If you’re interested in working with the lab please see the CONTACT page.